Racial achievement gap in the United States: Stereotype threat

 Beyond differences in earnings, minority students also experience stereotype threats that negatively affects performance through activation of salient racial stereotypes.
 The stereotype threat both perpetuates and is caused by the achievement gap.
 Furthermore, students of low academic performance demonstrate low expectations for themselves and self-handicapping tendencies.
-Psychologists Claude Steele, Joshua Aronson, and Steven Spencer, have found that Microaggression such as passing reminders that someone belongs to one group or another (i.e.: a group stereotyped as inferior in academics) can affect test performance.
+Psychologists Claude Steele, Joshua Aronson, and Steven Spencer, have found that microaggressions such as passing reminders that someone belongs to one group or another (i.e., a group stereotyped as inferior in academics) can affect test performance.

 Steele, Aronson and Spencer, have examined and performed experiments to see how stereotypes can threaten how students evaluate themselves, which then alters academic identity and intellectual performance.
 Steele tested the stereotype threat theory by giving Black and white college students a half-hour test using difficult questions from the verbal Graduate Record Examination (GRE).
 In the stereotype-threat condition, they told students the test diagnosed intellectual ability.
 In saying that the test diagnoses intellectual ability it can potentially elicit the stereotype that Blacks are less intelligent than whites.
 In the no-stereotype-threat condition, they told students that the test was a problem-solving lab task that said nothing about ability.
 This made stereotypes irrelevant.
 In the stereotype threat condition, Blacks who were evenly matched with whites in their group by SAT scores, performed worse compared to their white counterparts.
 In the experiments with no stereotype threat, Blacks performed slightly better than in those with a stereotype threat, though still significantly worse than whites.
-Aronson believes the study of stereotype threat offers some "exciting and encouraging answers to these old questions [of achievement gaps] by looking at the psychology of stigma -- the way human beings respond to negative stereotypes about their racial or gender group".
+Aronson believes the study of stereotype threat offers some "exciting and encouraging answers to these old questions [of achievement gaps] by looking at the psychology of stigma – the way human beings respond to negative stereotypes about their racial or gender group".

 Claude M. Steele suggested that minority children and adolescents may also experience stereotype threat—the fear that they will be judged to have traits associated with negative appraisals and/or stereotypes of their race or ethnic group.
 According to this theory, this produces test anxiety and keeps them from doing as well as they could on tests.
 According to Steele, minority test takers experience anxiety, believing that if they do poorly on their test they will confirm the stereotypes about inferior intellectual performance of their minority group.
 As a result, a self-fulfilling prophecy begins, and the child performs at a level beneath his or her inherent abilities.